edipox/wunderlistux/README.md

 ### Linux

 #### Download the app
-[Download the last release](https://github.com/edipox/wunderlistux/releases/latest).
-It is an [AppImage](http://appimage.org/), which allows you to try the app without installing it.
+[Download the last AppImage](https://github.com/edipox/wunderlistux/releases/latest).
+An [AppImage](http://appimage.org/) allows you to try the app without installing it.
+It also allows you to install the app (creating the .desktop file, etc).
 Just check it out!

 #### Install script
 [Download the installer](https://raw.githubusercontent.com/edipox/wunderlistux/master/bin/install.sh)